 While the Wright brothers may not have hailed from Oklahoma, plenty of other aviation pioneers did, allowing our state to leave an indelible mark on the industry’s history.
 Aviation pioneers Clyde Cessna, Will Rogers, Shannon Lucid, Wiley Post, and John “Lee” Atwood all contributed to the craft of aviation while living in Oklahoma, with Will Rogers and Wiley Post both calling Oklahoma “home” for the majority of their lives.

 Post first made headlines in 1931 when he and his navigator broke the record by flying around the world in just eight days (hey, it was 1931).
 This accomplishment made Post a national celebrity (on par with Charles Lindbergh).
 In 1933, he became the first person to fly solo around the world.
 For most people, that would be enough accomplishment for a lifetime, but not for Mr. Post.
-He also developed one of the first pressure suits and discovered the jet stream (all while wearing an amazing eye patch).
+He also developed one of the first pressure suits and discovered the jet stream.

 Another Oklahoma aviation and military pioneer is Major Gen. Clarence Tinker, who was born in Osage Nation near Pawhuska, Okla., in 1887.
 He began his distinguished military service in 1912, when he was commissioned into the U.S. Army as a second lieutenant.
 During World War I, he rose in rank to major, and in 1919 he was transferred to the place where he would spend the bulk of his career, the Air Corps.